kylermurphy/gmag/docs/index.md

 layout: default
 ---

+# Updates

+Version 2.0.0 has just been released.
+Major update is compatibility with Pandas >=2.0.2 and cdflib >=1.0.4!

 # Overview

 This code provides the utility to **download and load data** from various ground-based magnetometer arrays into a Pandas DataFrame.
 The code also return **metadata** for the loaded stations.
 The code is divided into a seperate module for each array.
 These are the ```carisma```, ```canopus```, ```image```, and ```themis``` modules.